 Beyond Meat is most famous for its Beyond Burger, which mimics the taste and texture of a beef burger, and even “bleeds.”
 The Beyond company website says that “by shifting from animal, to plant-based meat, we can positively and significantly impact 4 growing issues attributed to livestock production and consumption: human health, climate change, natural resource depletion, and animal welfare.”

 Beyond Meat has rapidly grown since its launch in 2016, selling over 25 million Beyond Burgers along the way.
-The company recently expanded to South Asia, and in August, the Grand Hyatt in Singapore added the Beyond Burger to its menu, and sold 1,000 burgers on the first day.
+Last August, the Grand Hyatt in Singapore added the Beyond Burger to its menu, and sold 1,000 burgers on the first day.